 path for him to follow and one I know will get him to where he’d like to be.
 I can’t ever thank you enough.

 Banish active acne using the Venus AC Dual – a combination of IPL light treatment where blue light targets porphyrins produced by acne-causing bacteria, leading to the destruction of the bacteria, while red light controls inflammation and promotes faster healing.

 Acne is one of the scourges of mankind and the travesty of both adults and youth alike.
 Acne is the most common skin disease facing mankind.
 Clinic Owner Sue Carroll has first-hand compassion and experience with acne which she experienced from 10 to 24 years old on medication.
 She is testimony to an investment in your skin and has helped thousands of teenagers, men and women manage or heal their skin concerns.

-While adult acne and juvenile acne involve infections generated by the same bacteria, P. acnes bacteria, skin conditions can be very different, requiring different forms of treatment.
+While adult acne and juvenile acne involve infections generated by the same bacteria, P. acnes bacteria, skin conditions can be very different, requiring different forms of clinical acne treatment.

 The different forms of acne can vary from cystic to Vulgaris, Rosacea, Blackheads and Whiteheads.